Good geodesics satisfying the timelike curvature-dimension condition: Existence of good geodesics

 \begin{proposition} Assume $\smash{\wTCD_p^e(K,N)}$ for some $p\in (0,1)$, $K\in\R$ and $N\in (0,\infty)$.
 Let $(\mu_0,\mu_1)\in\scrP_\comp(\mms)\cap\Dom(\Ent_\meas)$ be strongly timelike $p$-dualizable.
 Then there exists some timelike $p$-dualizing coupling $\smash{\pi\in\Pi_\ll(\mu_0,\mu_1)}$ such that the candidate $(\mu_t)_{t\in [0,1]}$ associated to $\mu_0$ and $\mu_1$ from \autoref{Sub:Construction} obeys, for every $t\in[0,1]$,

 \end{proposition}

-\begin{proof} We loosely follow \cite[Sec.~3.1]{rajala2012a}, but have to perform a subtle modification.
+\begin{proof} Given the above candidate, we have to construct $\pi$.
+To this aim, we loosely follow \cite[Sec.~3.1]{rajala2012a}, but have to perform a subtle modification.
 The curvature-dimension condition in \cite[Def.~1.1]{rajala2012a} might be different from its entropic counterpart for metric measure spaces which are not essentially nonbran\-ching \cite[Def.~3.1, Thm.~3.12]{erbar2015}, and the $\smash{\TCD_p^e(K,N)}$ condition from \autoref{Def:TCD} is formulated in the spirit of \cite{erbar2015}.
-In particular, the $\smash{\ell_p}$-geodesic and the $\smash{\ell_p}$-optimal coupling of $\mu_0$ and $\mu_1$ therein have a priori nothing to do with each other, unlike \cite[Def.~1.1]{rajala2012a}.
+In particular, the timelike proper-time parametrized $\smash{\ell_p}$-geodesic and the $\smash{\ell_p}$-optimal coupling of $\mu_0$ and $\mu_1$ therein have a priori nothing to do with each other, unlike \cite[Def.~1.1]{rajala2012a}.
 We thus have to keep track of all couplings appearing in the $\TCD$ condition at every step of the dyadic construction from \autoref{Sub:Construction}.

 This is done by a monotonicity argument by gradually selecting the plan with respect to which the $\Ell^2$-norm of $\tau$ is maximal if $K < 0$ or minimal if $K\geq 0$, and a tightness argument justifying the final passage to the limit.
 For simplicity, let us assume that $K<0$, the other case is treated analogously.